We all know that organic marketing on Facebook is hard. Posts created by business pages reach just 2 to 6% of the page's followers.

 Yes, the Facebook game has changed, but that doesn't mean it's totally rigged against businesses.
 Via groups, videos, and a little bit of post boosting, businesses can access their target audiences.

-Content ops platform StoryChief now comes with social media management features to help you promote your content better.
+Content marketing platform StoryChief now comes with social media management features to help you promote your content better.
 Learn more.